jayaesxh/Software-Lab-23/docs/Grids Tab.rst

 Create Column-Grids
 --------------------

-*Objective: This script automates the generation of grid lines in Revit, aligning with the positions of structural columns.*
+*Objective:* This script automates the generation of grid lines in Revit, aligning with the positions of structural columns.

 *Script Anatomy:*

 1. Filtered Element Collectors:
-The script uses ``FilteredElementCollector`` to retrieve all walls, grids, and structural columns in the Revit model.
+The script uses ``FilteredElementCollector`` to retrieve all structural columns in the Revit model.

 2. Initialize Lists for Grid Lines:
 Two lists (``vertical_lines`` and ``horizontal_lines``) are initialized to store the start and end points of vertical and horizontal grid lines, respectively.